vault27/Foundation/ise.md

 ```

 - Only after inner authentication succeeds, the RADIUS server sends: `Access-Accept` with MS-MPPE keys (for VPN encryption keys), VLAN attributes, etc.
+- MPPE keys (Microsoft Point-to-Point Encryption keys) are the session encryption keys used by PPTP and some L2TP/IPsec VPNs to encrypt PPP traffic
 - If EAP is not used, then immediately after request NAC sends reply `Access-Accept/Reject`
 - All final authorization happens in the last Access-Accept packet
 - Examples of `authorization attributes`: